siberianfox/tinygwiki/Text-Wrappers-and-Transaction-IDs.md

 - Special characters:  !, ~, %, ^x

 The handling of requests and responses depends on the type of command:
-- JSON commands are received as JSON and returned as JSON.
+- JSON commands are received and returned as JSON.
+See [TinyG JSON Handling](JSON-Operation) for JSON details.
 - Text commands are received and returned as text.
 - Gcode may be received as raw gcode or wrapped in JSON (e.g. {"gc":"N20 G0 X111.3 Y21.0"}  ).
 Gcode responses are provided as JSON or text depending on current mode.
 - Special characters are single characters that are intercepted by the serial IO system to perform feedhold, cycle start (resume), queue flush, and reset.
 Special characters do not generate responses.